 - Passing out or unconsciousness

 If a person takes Fentanyl, they become dependent on the drug.
 Without it, they no longer feel normal.
 Life almost becomes less intense.
-All joy and pleasure derived from normal activities no longer exist and the only way they can feel pleasure is from taking Fentanyl, or another type of opioid.
+All joy and pleasure derived from normal activities no longer exist and the only way they can feel pleasure is by taking Fentanyl, or another type of opioid.

 Addiction to Fentanyl